 So now we know what your house is worth and how much you can borrow, once we have factored in all the fees and costs (there’s more this time by the way!) you are then all set to go and look at new properties.

 Don’t get too attached though yet though because you can’t do anything until you have accepted an offer on your current property.
-This is the bit so many people try and to the wrong way round, which unfortunately I see frequently in my Oxfordshire estate agency – Maxwells.
+This is the bit so many people try and to the wrong way round, which unfortunately I see frequently.
 Clients find a house they love before accepting an offer on their own home and then by the time they are in a position to make an offer, its gone to someone who was proceedable!
-There’s no point offering until you are sold, the owners won’t take it off the market for you yet.
-Why would you for someone that couldn’t actually buy it at that moment in time?
+There’s no point offering until you are sold as it’s doubtful that the owners would take it off the market for you.
+Why would you, for someone that couldn’t actually buy at that moment in time?

 So now we put your house on the market and choose a good estate agent – please choose wisely, this is important, its not all about the cheapest fee or even who puts the highest price on your home!
 Who has done the most research?
 Who do you get a good feeling from?
-You can read my other blogs on choosing an estate agent here.
-When you have chosen and your property goes ‘on the market’, you will get some viewings and then agree a price with someone.
+When you have chosen and your property goes ‘on the market’, you will hopefully get some viewings and then agree a price with someone.

 Chances are though, by now you have your eye on one or two new houses and the good news is now you ARE in a position to make an offer and agree a price!
 Once that is all agreed you need to instruct a solicitor, again, choose wisely here as they are the absolute key to how quickly and smoothly things progress.
 They will send you so many forms and questionnaires, you won’t know which one to do first!
 But start at the beginning and work your way through in order, start with info about your sale and then move on.
 We are always here to help you with all your forms.